X

 Yoon arrived in Vientiane Wednesday night as part of the Southeast Asia tour he began Sunday.

 The new diplomatic milestone was set 35 years after South Korea established formal ties with the association of Southeast Asian nations.
-Over time, the value of goods traded annually between South Korea and ASEAN member states grew 23 times to $187.2 billion, while the yearly people-to-people exchange surged 37 times to over 10 million from 1989 to 2023, according to Yoon's office.
+Over time, the value of goods traded annually between South Korea and ASEAN member states grew 23 times to $187.2 billion, while the yearly people-to-people exchange surged 37 times to over 10 million from 1989 to 2023, according to the presidential office.

 ASEAN, if combined, has become South Korea's second-largest trading partner and investment destination.